GuanQinG-GitHub/UAV_nav_via_MPPI/README.md

 - an MPPI-based figure-eight tracking prototype
 - local 3D obstacle-perception utilities for cropped point clouds and obstacle metrics
 - ROS 2 bag analysis utilities for comparing commanded and measured motion
-- archived ROS 2 workspace snapshots used during development

-This is currently organized as a working project repository rather than a polished release package, so it includes both active scripts and intermediate workspace snapshots.

 ## High-Level Purpose